Legislative and institutional framework

 The legal reference framework for official statistics is essentially constituted by two texts: the 1951 Act, a special law devolved to the missions of the official statistical service, and the Data Protection Act, to which statistical processing is subject like all processing of data relating to natural persons.

 The 1951 Act (Ouvrir dans un nouvel ongletAct No. 51-711 of 7 June 1951 on the obligation, coordination and secrecy of statistics) defines the official statistical service, consisting of INSEE and ministerial statistical services, in relation to general public information missions and the principle of professional independence.
-It defines statistical confidentiality, which prohibits any communication of confidential data, when they have been obtained by the official statistical service for exclusively statistical purposes, except for statistical purposes or for purposes of scientific or historical research.
-Statistical confidentiality applies to statistical results if they can be used to re-identify the confidential data from which they were produced.
-The law also defines the conditions to which statistical surveys by public services are subordinated, in particular when these surveys are made compulsory.
-It also institutes, for the benefit of the official statistical service, the principle of a right of access, under cover of statistical confidentiality, to any database held by the administrations, including when these databases are protected by professional secrecy.
+It defines statistical confidentiality, which prohibits the disclosure of confidential data obtained by the official statistical service for statistical purposes, except, under the conditions laid down by law, for statistical, scientific research or historical research purposes.
+Statistical confidentiality also applies to statistical outputs where these are liable to reveal, directly or indirectly, information protected by such confidentiality.
+The Act also lays down the conditions governing official statistical surveys, particularly where participation in such surveys is made compulsory.
+In order to enable it to carry out its tasks, the Act further grants the official statistical service a right of access to information held by public authorities where such information is necessary for the production of official statistics, including where it is protected by a statutory duty of confidentiality.
+The Act also provides, under certain conditions, for access to data held by private organisations where such data are required for the conduct of a compulsory statistical survey.

 The 1951 Act also creates various bodies that play an essential role in the operation and regulation of official statistics activities: